-Kooth is a service commissioned by the Wakefield area NHS as part of their emotional resilience programme.
-The service offers an online counselling advice and support service for young people aged 11-25 within the local area.
-Young people can access support access in a safe and secure way via the internet through a professional team of counsellors.
+Kooth is a service commissioned by the Wakefield area NHS programme.
+The service offers an online counselling, advice and support service for young people aged 11-25 within the local area.
+Young people can access support in a safe and secure way via the internet through a professional team of counsellors.

 Please find the link to the Kooth service below: